 Once you create an online services account, you will have immediate access to file an appeal.

 If you have previously created an account or took courses through the Harvard Extension or Harvard Summer School, please contact Enrollment Services at firstname.lastname@example.org or (617) 495-4024 for assistance in accessing your account.
 Creating a new online services account when you already have an existing account may delay your appeal.

-Appeals are typically only reviewed for the current term or a term that has ended within the past few weeks.
+Appeals are reviewed for the current term or a term that has ended within the past few weeks.
 It is the Committee’s discretion whether they are able to review appeals for previous terms.
 Students who complete a course (take a final exam, submit a final paper, etc.) may not be eligible for any registration changes in that course.
 If you are appealing a registration change from a previous term, it is recommended that you contact Academic Services before submitting to discuss your situation.